 If you happen to have peanut butter and molasses or peanut butter and honey, either of these combinations are said to be effective bait for deer.
 But what if you don’t have the luxury of having peanut butter and honey or molasses?
 It would be good to know what some effective baits are from nature – such as corn in the case of deer – and also know that corn needs to be used a certain way – or a nearby bear may instead eat the corn you’ve laid out for the deer, and chase any deer away.

 Often times baiting animals is also going to call for a number of effective hunting skills as well.
 Unless of course you’re simply setting traps such as snares and deadfalls.
-These you can set in areas you’ve placed bait, and return to hours later to see if any animals have been caught or killed in one of your traps.For deer, however, you may be best choosing a concealed area (blind) that you’ve put together to hide where you can set your sights with a rifle or bow / arrow, and then simply wait.
+These you can set in areas you’ve placed bait, and return to hours later to see if any animals have been caught or killed in one of your traps.For deer, however, you may be best choosing a concealed area (blind) that you’ve put together to hide where you can set your sights with a rifle or bow / arrow, and then simply wait (an aside: here is a list of the best survival bows).
 Practice using effective hunting methods such as being downwind – so that any wind is blowing toward you, and not carrying your scent toward deer), as well as scent concealment (attempting to reduce your scent by natural or artificial means), while factoring in what time of day the deer are feeding (early morning / early evening for example).

 Finally, learn what kind of foods specific animals eat in nature.
 Often these same kinds of foods can be used as bait, if they can be found.